jina-ai/docs/chapters/primitive_data_type.rst

     d2 = Document(content='doc2')
     ds.add(d2)

-Once you create an instance of :class:`DocumentSet`, Jina offers you a Pythonic interface to manipulate the set, for example:
+Once you create an instance of :class:`DocumentSet`, Jina offers you a Pythonic interface to manipulate the set.
+For example:

 .. highlight:: python
 .. code-block:: python